bioinfo-pf-curie/TMB/README.md

 #### `--featureTypes`

-This parameter offers the possibility to choose one or multiple features to select from the following ("exon", "gene", "transcript", "UTR", "CDS") to keep in the final bed file.
+This parameter offers the possibility to choose one or multiple features to select from the following ("exon", "gene", "transcript", "UTR", "CDS") to keep in the final BED file.

 ## Usage and recommendations